Mary Mack (folk song)

-Mary Mack is a Scottish folk song, and is also a patter song, often sung not only with a rapid to very rapid tempo but increasing toward the end.
+Mary Mack (also spelled Mari-Mac) is a Scottish folk song, and is also a patter song, often sung not only with a rapid to very rapid tempo but increasing toward the end.

 Recordings

-The definitive version of Mary Mack is, perhaps, the live version on the 1977 double album "Makem & Clancy Concert," performed live at National Stadium Dublin by the late great Irish troubadours, Tommy Makem and Liam Clancy.
+Tommy Makem and Liam Clancy recorded a version on their 1977 double album "Makem & Clancy Concert," performed live at National Stadium Dublin.
 "Mary Mac" has long been a fixture of Richmond, Virginia band Carbon Leaf's live sets.
 A studio recording appears on their 2001 album Echo Echo and a live recording on their 2003 album 5 Alive!.
 Another recording was done by Great Big Sea on their 1995 album Up, which is well-known throughout Canada.
-Another recording was done by Fiddler's Green (band) on their 1998 album Spin Around, which was recorded in Los Angeles.
+Another recording was done by the band Fiddler's Green on their 1998 album Spin Around, which was recorded in Los Angeles.